edstott/ES-synth-starter/doc/handshaking.md

      - If the east input is also high (off), it is the only module, so end handshaking here
      - Broadcast a handshaking message on the CAN bus that starts with a predefined symbol for handshaking and contains this module's ID and position (0)
      - Set the east handshake signal low (off)
-  5. If the module is not the most westerly, it must wait for handshaking messages on the CAN bus:
+  5. If the module is not the most westerly, it must wait for handshaking messages on the CAN bus and for the west handshake input to change:
      - Record the ID and position of each module that sends a message
      - Has the west handshake input has changed to high (off)?
 If so:
        - This module's position is one greater than the position of the previous message
-       - Broadcast a handshaking message and set the east handshake signal low (off)
+       - Broadcast a new handshaking message and set the east handshake output low (off)
+       - If this module is the most easterly, send another CAN message to indicate handshaking complete
+       -
-       - If this module is the most easterly, send another CAN message to indicate handshaking complete Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
+  Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
-  This can be used to set up the role and octave numebr of each module.
+  This can be used to set up the role and octave number of each module.